scottyunho/Sheet-Specific-Emails/README.md

 # Spreadsheet-Delegation-Emails
-Will delegate work across 4 different Google Spreadsheet sheets then edit the spreadsheets to reset it for next script run.
+Will email work-to-do to a different contact for each different Google Sheet (4), then edit the spreadsheets to reset it for next script run.